dynatrace-ace/ace-box-ext-hot-platform-engineering/lab-guide/content/03_self_service_onboarding/03_argocd_automatic_deployment/index.md

 2. The repo contains an ArgoCD app manifest, allowing Argo to automatically start managing the app

+**Argo Sync with GitLab**
+Argo can be configured to either periodically scan (Schedule) the Git repositories for any change - or - a Git system can notify Argo about a change (Webhook).
+In our case we have setup Argo with a schedule of 3 minutes.
+This is why it can take up to 3 minutes for Argo to show your new app

 ### It automatically synced our GitLab repository to Kubernetes

 ![ArgoCD Sync](../../../assets/images/03_03_argocd_sync_k8s.png)